Pages

 scenes.

-When the Lord of the Rings trilogy had finished filming the sets were removed as promised.
+When the Lord of the Rings trilogy had finished filming, the sets were removed as promised.
 However, the farmer started to get a lot of tourists visiting his farm expecting to find the Hobbiton village.
 This was obviously annoying but helped spark an idea that was profitable for all later.
 Due to the success of the first series, Jackson received funding to film the prequel called "Hobbit".
 In order to film the "Hobbit" he would have to recreate the village with the hobbit holes again.
 This time he went back to the farmer and struck a deal with him that paid off big time for both.
 Jackson would now build more permanent structures in the Hobbiton and when the filming was done, they would open up the village up as a tourist destination.
 This partnership has worked well for everyone.
 The maintenance of the park is well funded by ticket sales. a Win-Win for all including the tourists.

 The Village Tour